NenadPantelic/EmotionTracker/movie-recommendation-api/README.md

 ## Endoints

-The only avaiable endpoints is the recommendation endpoint with the given URL: /api/v1/recommend HTTP method: POST
+The only avaiable endpoint is the recommendation endpoint with the given URL: /api/v1/recommend\
+HTTP method: POST\
-Consumes: application/json
+Consumes: application/json\
-Produces: application/json
+Produces: application/json\
 Request body:
 ```json
 {